tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

   - /technical/resources/configuring-azure-ad-for-safire/
 ---

-> The recommended way to integrate Microsoft Entra ID into SAFIRE is via a [SAML Proxy such as Shibboleth](https://wiki.shibboleth.net/confluence/display/KB/Using+SAML+Proxying+in+the+Shibboleth+IdP+to+connect+with+Azure+AD).
+> [Microsoft recommends](https://learn.microsoft.com/en-us/entra/architecture/multilateral-federation-introduction) integrating Entra ID into SAFIRE via a [SAML Proxy such as Shibboleth](https://wiki.shibboleth.net/confluence/display/KB/Using+SAML+Proxying+in+the+Shibboleth+IdP+to+connect+with+Azure+AD), which mirror's the R&E federation communty's guidence.
 While it is possible to connect Microsoft Entra ID directly into SAFIRE, this has several caveats and cannot be guaranteed as a long-term solution.
 {.message-box .warning}

 This documentation assumes that you already have an Microsoft Entra ID tenant correctly configured and provisioned with your institution's user accounts.